inzk0518/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `clementi` will match `Clementi`
 * Property with address with substring address will be matched e.g. `Clementi` will match `CLementi Avenue 8`
-* Property matching all the filter will be returned
+* Properties matching all the filters will be returned

 Examples:
 * `filterproperty a/yishun`